thomaspoignant/api-scenario/README.md

 |**`{{url_encode(value)}}`**                |Create a percent-encoded string suitable for URL querystrings.
 This is not required for URL or form parameters defined in the request editor which are automatically encoded.
 Only use this if you need to double encode a value in a URL or include a URL encoded string in a header value. 	|`This%20is%20100%25%20URL%20encoded.`

+## Using Variables in Requests
+Once a variable has been defined, you can use it in any subsequent request.
+Variables can be used in any request data field including the method, URL, header values, parameter values and request bodies.

+To include the value of a variable in a request, enter the name of the variable surrounded by double braces e.g. **`{{variable_name}}`**.
+If a variable is undefined when a request using that variable is executed, we will keep the variable un-replaced.